paulej/perc-framework/draft-jones-perc-private-media-framework.md

 RTCP is only (optionally) encrypted hop-by-hop, not end-to-end, so standard SRTCP Authenticated Encryption operations [@!RFC3711] are used hop-by-hop.

 This framework does add an identifier to the set of parameters associated with the E2E encryption operation.
 That identifier has an associated Key Encryption Key (KEK), which is described below, as well as SRTP key material and related information.
-[EDIT TO DO as not sure this is still true or accurately described given other changes!]
+[EDIT TO DO: not sure this is still true or accurately described given other changes!]

 ## E2E Key Confidentiality

 To ensure the confidentiality of E2E Keys shared between endpoints, endpoints will make use of common Key Encryption Key (KEK) that is known only by all of the trusted entities in a conference.
 That KEK, defined in the PERC EKT Diet Draft [@!
-I-D.draft-jennings-perc-srtp-ekt-diet] as the EKT_key, will be used to subsequently encrypt E2E key material and security context information (E2E Key(i)) that each endpoint will be using to encrypt their media (i.e., RTP payload) via authenticated SRTP encryption as defined in the PERC Double draft specification [@! draft-jennings-perc-double].
+I-D.draft-jennings-perc-srtp-ekt-diet] as the EKT_key, will be used to subsequently encrypt E2E key material and security context information (E2E Key(i); i={a given endpoint}) that each endpoint will be using to encrypt their RTP media as defined in the PERC Double draft specification [@! draft-jennings-perc-double].

 This KEK may need to change from time-to-time during the life of a conference, such as when a new participant joins or leaves a conference.
 Dictating if, when or how often a conference is to be re-keyed is outside the scope of this document, but this framework does accomodate re-keying during the life of a conference.

-(EDITOR TO DO:  May add a table here summarizing which entity has what keys.)
+(EDIT TO DO:  Benham may add a table here summarizing which entity has what keys.)

 ## E2E Keys and Endpoint Operations

-Any given RTP media flow can be identified by its SSRC, and endpoints may send more than one at a time and may change the mix of media flows transmitted through the different flows during the life of a conference
+Any given RTP media flow can be identified by its SSRC, and endpoints may send more than one at a time and may change the mix of media flows transmitted through the different flows during the life of a conference.

 Thus, Endpoints **MUST** maintain a list of SSRCs from received RTP flows and each SSRC's associated E2E Key(i) information.
-Following a change of the KEK (i.e., EKT_key), prior E2E Key(i) information **SHOULD** be retained just long enough to ensure that late-arriving or out-of-order packets can be successfully played.
-[EDITOR NOTE: Perhaps a seperate best practices document can recommend durations after some real world testing.]
+Following a change of the KEK (i.e., EKT_key), prior E2E Key(i) information **SHOULD** be retained just long enough to ensure that late-arriving or out-of-order packets can be successfully decrypted and rendered.
+[NOTE: Perhaps a seperate best practices document can recommend durations after some real world testing?]
 The E2E Key(i) information **SHOULD** be discarded upon the endpoint itself leaving the conference.

 ## HBH Keys and Hop Operations